Skip to main content

 Research Strategy

-The main strategy document for Estonia’s R&D&I policy is Knowledge-based Estonia 2014–2020 — the third strategy on research and development and innovation — approved by the Riigikogu (Estonia’s parliament) in the autumn of 2013.
-Whereas the two previous R&D strategies focused on R&D capacity building, the current strategy aims to exploit the established potential for the benefit of Estonia’s development and economic growth.
-Priority setting in the strategy is based on a new methodology of smart specialisation.
+The main strategy document for Estonia’s R&D&I policy is Estonian Research and Development, Innovation and Entrepreneurship Strategy 2021-2035 — the forth strategy on research and development and innovation — approved by the Riigikogu (Estonia’s parliament) in the summer of 2022.
+Whereas the previous R&D strategy focused on exploiting the established potential for the benefit of Estonia’s development and economic growth, the new one focusses on the collaboration of R&D&I areas to increase the well-being of Estonian society and the productivity of the Estonian economy, by providing competitive and sustainable solutions for the development needs of Estonia and the world.

 Text of the Strategy.